* Note that you may be using one of two editions of Geosystems: for convenience I will use abbreviations:

 Considering the chemical composition of the atmosphere there are two distinct layers, or “spheres”:

 In this layer, gases are not evenly mixed in a uniform (homogenous) layer.
 They are separated into distinct (heterogeneous) layers, by gravity, according to atomic weight.
 The lightest gases (hydrogen, helium) are at the top; heavier gases (oxygen) near bottom.
-Remember this layer, although very thick, includes only 0.001% of the atmospheric mass!
+This layer, although very thick (83% of the atmospheric depth), includes only 0.001% of the atmospheric mass.

-- Homosphere (inner atmosphere, surface – 80 km)
+- Homosphere (inner atmosphere, surface up to 80 km)

 In this layer, gases are blended in a relatively uniform (homogenous) way.
 The gases are not sorted.
 At certain elevations there are specific additions to the uniform mix – like the “ozone layer,” 19-50 km, and variations in water vapor and pollutants – but, in general, the composition is uniform.